basil08/jekyll-now/_posts/2020-10-30-requiem-for-a-dream-a-melancholic-masterpiece.md

 3. **Marion Silver** : She is the girl with a potential who jeopardizes herself as a result of wrong decisions in younger times.
 She and Harry are typical teenage completely foiled by first love, thrill and of course, drugs.
 Both of them become progressively dependent on drugs even for menial emotional needs such as not breaking down or overcoming body shaming.

-{% image.html url="/assets/images/requiem-frustration-compressed-cropped.gif" description="Unbridled frustration." %}
+{% include image.html url="/assets/images/requiem-frustration-compressed-cropped.gif" description="Unbridled frustration." %}

 4. **Tyrone S. Love** : He merely wanted to be worthy in the eyes of her mother.